SethuVignesh/android-interview-questions/README.md

 #### Base

 * **Tell all the Android application components.** - [Learn from here](https://developer.android.com/guide/components/fundamentals.html#Components)
--Activities
+    - Activities
--Services
+    - Services
--Broadcast receivers
+    - Broadcast receivers
--Content providers
+    - Content providers

 * **What is the project structure of an Android Application?** - [Learn from here](https://developer.android.com/studio/projects)